-The Zakim Name:
+The Zakim Name

-Zakim in Hebrew means “the seeds of holy people” and there is an interesting story behind this name:
+There are many variations of the name - Zak, Zakay, Sackhiem, Zakheim, meaning “They are of the Holy Seed” - הם קודש זרע Zakim in Hebrew stands for “the seeds of holy people” and there is an interesting story behind this name.

-The Zakim story & Zakim Prayer:
+The Zakim Story & Zakim Prayer

 In order to spare the Jewish community, the town's two rabbis, Israel and Tuvia, confessed to the deed and were sentenced to death.
 Grateful for the reprieve, the Jewish tried to think of a plan to save the two Rabbis.
 A committee was formed and sent to the king of Poland who had sovereignty over that area.
 The committee members hoped to plead their case and thus obtained a pardon for their leaders.
 The emissaries traveled for many weeks and months until they obtained an audience with the king.
 They pleaded their case and the king granted the pardon.